 - e.
 Function Code Detail Message: Notice that a message 'Additional Func Code Detail Required' appears on the bottom line of the screen (see red circle above). - Appropriate Detailed Function.
 If the functional area is instruction, research or academic support, you must provide additional detail in the functional area field.
 Place the cursor in the functional area cell and click the 'help' bubble.
 A small list of choices will be shown for instruction, academic support, or research depending on the initial function code that appeared automatically when the fund was entered.
-Select the most appropriate detailed function for describing the activity in the room. - Research/Academic Discipline.
+Select the most appropriate detailed function for describing the activity in the room.
+(NOTE: Sponsored research accounts may default to a 1020.2 function; please adjust this function entry in cases where appropriate.) - Research/Academic Discipline.
 If the function is research, you must also place your cursor in the 'CIP' (academic discipline) field and select the appropriate field of study to which the research is most closely related.

 - f.
 Incomplete entries: When the records are entered correctly, no colored text will be seen.
 If any items are shown in red print, check the message line at the bottom of the screen for information about incomplete entries. - g.
 Additional information required: In the example above, a second fund line needs to be entered to characterize the research activities that occur in this room. - Second Fund Line.
 Click the 'Ins Line' (insert line) button at the bottom of the table.
 Another row on the table will be cleared for data entry.
 Place your cursor in the 'Percent' column and complete the line as described above. - Characterize Research Activities.
-In this example, the function of the second fund entered was research, so not only was the user required to enter a detailed function code (1020.2), but an academic discipline code in the 'CIP' column was also needed.
+In this example, the function of the second fund entered was research, so not only was the user required to enter a detailed function code (1020.2), but an academic discipline code in the 'CIP' column was also needed. - 3.
+Entering Personnel Numbers (PERNRs) for those Working in Offices and Research Spaces - a.
+Other Information Required.
+Federal audits are requiring that we identify all personnel associated with offices and research areas.
+To enter personnel select the "Enter Personnel" button shown below.